microsoft/tilecode/language.md

-A TileCode game proceeds in **rounds**: each round executes all rules in parallel on the current state to determine the direction that each sprite should next take, which sprites should be created and/or destroyed,  After a round, the movements/actions are executed by the TileCode game engine from the current the state
+A TileCode game proceeds in **rounds**: each round executes all rules in parallel on the current state to determine the direction that each sprite should next take, which sprites should be created and/or destroyed, etc. After a round, the commands are executed by the TileCode game engine from the current the state
 (all sprites move synchronously and at the same speed) to determine the next state.
 A sprite stores the direction (left, right, up, down) it moved in the last round (or if it remained at rest), for inspection by the rules in the next round.
+A sprite can move at most one tile per round.

 ## Sprite Kinds

 Sprite kinds are ordered from left to right as shown in the game home screen, the tile map editor, and the paint editor.
-The first sprite is generally used for the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
+The first sprite is generally represents the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
 Furthermore, all rules created for the first sprite are automatically generalized to all four directions (this can be changed by the user, as explained later.)
-Finally, the z-depths of the sprites are assigned so  that the first sprite kind will be on top of all kinds that follow, the second sprite kind will be on top of third and fourth sprite kind, etc.  In the future, it will be possible to change these attributes.
+Finally, the z-depths of the sprites are assigned so  that the first sprite will be on top of all kinds that follow, the second sprite kind be on top of third and fourth sprite kind, etc.

 ## Center Sprites